opsschool/curriculum/networking_101.rst

 encounter, and the default version of the IP protocol in Linux.

-IPv4 uses a 32-bit address space most typically represented in 4 dotted decimal notation, each octect contains a value between 0-255, and is seperated by a dot.
+IPv4 uses a 32-bit address space most typically represented in 4 dotted decimal notation, each octet contains a value between 0-255, and is separated by a dot.
 An example address is below:

     10.199.0.5

-There are several other representations, like dotted hexidecimal, dotted octal, hexidecimal, decimal, and octal.
+There are several other representations, like dotted hexadecimal, dotted octal, hexadecimal, decimal, and octal.
 These are infrequently used, and will be covered in later sections.